 Formerly based at the Yorkhill Children’s Hospital, Ronald McDonald House was pragmatic about what was required for the new building, requiring an enhanced living experience with the calming familiarity of the former building.
 CCG, working with architects Keppie Design, worked closely to conceive a much larger building with a methodical approach to spatial design that offered more bedrooms, more facilities and (a new feature for the Charity) outdoor visual and amenity space.

-The internal environment has been designed with the human ergonomics in mind, especially in the bedroom & kitchen areas where window pods offer a desirable small space to read, relax or reflect.
+The internal layout has been designed with human ergonomics in mind, especially in the bedroom & kitchen areas where window pods offer a desirable small space to read, relax or reflect.
 A library and children’s play area also offer youngsters to socialise within a comfortable, controlled environment.

 A mix of timber frame and steel frame was used for the construction with the ‘iQ’ Timber System being utilised for the main structure of the building with a hybrid timber/ steel structure used to compensate for the more complicated elements of the roof design.
 CCG Manufacturing also designed and supplied internal and common door sets whilst all flooring was also supplied via CCG’s in-house services.